SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 such as:

 - **Less is more**: less design, fewer features, less code results in fewer defects.
+It is the single greatest simplification tool for reducing complexity
 - **Pareto principle of feature design**: craft the 20% of functionality that satisfies 80% of customer needs.
-- **Better to drop a feature than ship it incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and reputational damage.
+- **Better to kill a feature than ship it incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and reputational damage.
 - **Do it right, do it now**: it's never faster nor cheaper to do it right later.
-In fact, it's worse because often time misjudgment becomes imbued and codified in the source.
+In fact, it's worse because often time misjudgment becomes institionalized and imbued in the literal software artifacts.
-- **Anyone can write code that works**: writing functional software is expected.
+- **Anyone can write code that works**: writing functional software is the bare minimum.
-  Constructing software that is aesthetically beautiful inside and out while adhering to engineering discipline is exceptional.
+  Constructing software that is essential, durable, minimalist and comprehensible within the prescribed confines of agile guarantees, engineering discipline, and best practices is exceptional.
 - **Leaders set the standard, even when they don't**: implicit behavior sets the standard for the entire team as much as explicit expectations.